uab-cgds-worthey/rosalution/README.md

 - Updates ~/.bashrc file by appending a randomly generated key in `ROSALUTION_KEY` as an environment variable used for the backend service's auth.
     - Source the `.bashrc` if you are to deploy within the same terminal session.
+- Python environment is not setup with the setup script.
+See [Python setup](./backend/README.md#setup) to setup Python environment.

 ```bash
 ./setup.sh